aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/_index.md

 {{% alert color="primary" %}}

-In Excel charts, there are 3 kinds of Axes:
+In Excel charts, there are 3 kinds of axes:
-1. Horizontal (Category) Axis : X Axis
+1. Horizontal (Category) Axis: X Axis
-1. Vertical (Value) Axis : Y Axis
+2. Vertical (Value) Axis: Y Axis
-1. Depth (Series) Axis : Z Axis
+3. Depth (Series) Axis: Z Axis

 {{% /alert %}}

 ## **Axis Options**
-Aspose.Cells also allows you to manage chart's axes at runtime.
-With the [Axis](https://reference.aspose.com/cells/cpp/aspose.cells.charts/axis/) object, you can change all options of the Axis as done in Excel.
+Aspose.Cells also allows you to manage charts' axes at runtime.
+With the [Axis](https://reference.aspose.com/cells/cpp/aspose.cells.charts/axis/) object, you can change all options of the axis as in Excel.

 |![todo:image_alt_text](chart_axes.png)|